and we're back !

 Musical theatre has always been my passion and Ad Astra Theatre School is my opportunity to pass on my love of the performing arts to its students.
 My aim is for the children of Ad Astra Theatre School to benefit from training by the professionals of today.

 I trained at Lewisham College gaining a three year Diploma in Dance and then went onto a further three year course at Millennium Dance 2000 where I gained a Diploma in Musical Theatre.
 Coming straight out of college I landed my first role playing Fred Casley in the West End hit musical “Chicago”, a role I subsequently returned to in later years.
 From there I joined the Rod Stewart Musical “Tonight’s the Night” at the Victoria Palace Theatre where I played the lead role of Stoner.
 TV appearances include “A Life Begins” (Caroline Quentin) and “Blessed” (directed by Ben Elton) together with various commercials.

 Ad Astra Theatre School is my opportunity to give back and share the teaching and wonderful experiences that I’ve had the pleasure of being part of.

-Grace Batter has been with Ad Astra Theatre School for over seven years now.
+Gracie Blake has been with Ad Astra Theatre School for over nine years now.

 Theatre Credits include Tracy Beaker Gets Real, Our House, Catch Me If You Can, Spring Awakening ,Sweeney Todd and most recently has just finished playing the role of Sophie in the play "How To Disappear Completely and Never Be Found.

 From a very young age, Grace has shown a very high level of potential and this is why Fi and I knew that Grace would be the perfect person to start her very own Ad Astra Theatre School Branch.

 Fi and I are so proud of Grace and have no doubt in the success that lies ahead for her new venture.